Guilhermesfl/coding-challenge/js_edition/README.md

 ### Lint

-The project lint uses the configuration provided by `https://www.npmjs.com/package/eslint-config-crewmeister`.
+The project lint uses the configuration provided by [eslint-config-crewmeister](https://www.npmjs.com/package/eslint-config-crewmeister) package.
 To run the linter, just type:

   - `yarn lint`